-At face value, a lot of VR players have noticed that Synth Riders looks and plays similar to Beat Saber.
+At face value, many VR players have noticed that Synth Riders looks and plays similar to Beat Saber.
 Beat Saber is another VR rhythm game where your hands turn into sabers.
 You have to swipe through blocks in different directions to the time of the music playing in your headset.

-If you are on the fence about which game to buy, they each have a number of similarities and differences to consider.
+If you are on the fence about which game to buy, they each have several similarities and differences to consider.

 The following things are similar between Synth Riders and Beat Saber:

-- The arena and way objects move past you is very similar.
+- The arena and the way objects move past you are very similar.

-- If you miss too many notes in a row then you fail your level.
+- If you miss too many notes in a row,, you fail your level.

 - You earn multipliers for consecutive correct notes.

-- Both games have their own original sound track full of music.
+- Both games have their original soundtrack full of music.

 - Synth Riders and Beat Saber both contain a multiplayer mode.

-- Both games have been updated and optimized for the Oculus Quest 2.
+- Both games have been updated and optimized for the Meta Quest

 Here are the differences in Synth Riders vs Beat Saber:

-- In Synth Riders, you don’t have to swipe in any particular directions.
-You have to line up your hands with the notes that appear on the screen.
+- In Synth Riders, you don’t have to swipe in any particular direction.
+You have to line up your hands with the notes on the screen.

-- Beat Saber custom songs have to be unofficially side-loaded, while the Synth Riders development team fully embraces third party song loading.
+- Beat Saber custom songs must be unofficially side-loaded, while the Synth Riders development team fully embraces third party song loading.

 We encourage you to give both games a chance and see for yourself what you think.
 We’ve also added a few videos at the bottom of this guide so that you can get a better idea of what the game is about.